Francesco-Sovrano/pogym/README.md

 Classic pendulum, but the observations are corrupted with large amounts of gaussian noise.
 #### Treasure Hunt
 The agent is placed in an open square and must search for a treasure.
 With memory, the agent can remember where it has been and complete the episode faster.
-#### Repeat After Me
+#### Repeat Backwards
-The agent will receive k observations then must repeat them backwards.
+The agent will receive k observations then must repeat them in reverse order.